Widerøe Flight 744: Accident

 At Trondheim, 17 passengers boarded along with 136 kg of cargo.
-Estimated flight time to Namsos was 35 minutes.
+The estimated flight time to Namsos was 35 minutes.
 The aircraft had a maximum take-off weight of 5675 kg, while the aircraft took off with 5460 kg.
-Prior to departure, the ground handling agent SAS Ground Handling had calculated the passenger load and mean aerodynamic chord of the passengers.
+Prior to departure, the ground handling agent SAS Ground Handling had calculated the passenger load and center of gravity of the passengers.
 When correcting after observing the seating of the passengers, the pilot in command had made a calculation mistake in which he thought the passengers did not need to move around.
 In reality they would have to be rearranged to meet the limits of the distribution of weight.
 The aircraft left Trondheim Airport at 18:37 after which it ascended to cruising height at 1,500 m.
-At 18:53, the QNH was confirmed by Namsos to be 1017 hPa.
+At 18:53, the QNH (altimeter setting) was confirmed by Namsos to be 1017 hPa.
 This gave a height reading of 1,510 and 1,500 m, respectively, for the pilot in command and first officer.
 There was 25 kn wind from 250°, with gusts up to 36 kn.

-The pilot in command then decided on the descent plan, involving an initial descent to 1,200 m, then down to 900 m, before making a swing towards localizer 255.
+The pilot in command then decided on the descent plan, involving an initial descent to 1,200 m, then to 900 m, before making a turn towards localizer 255.
 Then the aircraft should descend to 640 m and head towards Namsos Beacon inbound.
 After that, minimum height was set to 640 m.
 At 19:01, the aerodrome flight information service (AFIS) announced new weather data: the wind had changed to 260° at 25 kn, with gusts up to 40 kn.
 As the crew planned to use runway 26, this would give wind directly against the craft, so the crew decided to add some height to the descent.
 At 19:05, the first officer stated that the descent checklist was completed, and the pilot in command started the approach checklist.
 At this time, both height indicators showed 1500 m.
 At 19:07, the aircraft was turned to 050°.

-At 19:10, the aircraft reached the center line and the aircraft was confirmed by Namsos AFIS at 255°.
+At 19:10, the aircraft reached the approach centerline and was confirmed by Namsos AFIS at 255°.
 By 19:14, the aircraft had descended to 640 m and at 19:15:13, it passed Namsos Beacon.
 At 19:15:30, the first officer confirmed visual contact with the field.
 At 19:16:35, the pilot in command stated a height of 150 m, confirmed by the first officer.
 Four seconds later, the pilot in command stated: "we should not descend any further".
-The aircraft first hit some trees, located 119 m above mean sea level.
+The aircraft then first hit some trees, located 119 m above mean sea level.
 At 19:16:48, the aircraft hit a hill 6.15 km from the airport, at Berg in Overhalla.
 An ELT signal was received by Namsos and a search and rescue operation was started immediately.
 Both pilots and four passengers were killed, while the remaining thirteen passengers were injured.